paulgovan/AutoDeskR/README.md

 * Model Derivative API for translating design files into different formats, sending them to the viewer app, and extracting model data.
 * Viewer for rendering 2D and 3D models.

-I am writing a short [GitBook](https://www.gitbook.com) that provides an introduction to `AutoDeskR`.
-Check it out at [paulgovan.gitbooks.io/autodeskr/](https://paulgovan.gitbooks.io/autodeskr/).

 # Quick Start
 To install AutoDeskR in [R](https://www.r-project.org):